Fusion/uncons.cr/README.md

 implemented by Luca.
 It fits my need for a proper 'uncons' mechanism but I would not recommend using it against really big data structures.

+Speaking of functional programming, a quick re-read shows that it is unlikely that LLVM will be able to perform tail recursion optimization on the library itself.

 If you are interested in persistent data structures, I would recommend researching balanced binary trees and reading any publication by Chris Okasaki.